 Is Dementia Common With Down Syndrome?
-Nebraska’s Top I/DD Provider Explains
+One of Nebraska’s Top I/DD Providers Explains

-At Hands of Heartland, we offer community outreach services, residential services, and a variety of other services to people living with intellectual and developmental disabilities.
-Some of our clients are living with down syndrome, and sometimes their family members have questions about other ailments that they could end up suffering from as they age.
+At Hands of Heartland, we offer community outreach services, residential services, and a variety of other services for people with intellectual and developmental disabilities.
+Some of the people we support have Down syndrome.
+Often family members have questions about ailments that people with Down syndrome may have as they age.

 Dementia and Down Syndrome Connection

-So there is some connection, and it’s wise to be on the lookout for early signs of trouble and cognitive decline.
-Some scientists think that the increased risk of developing dementia is much like the other health issues associated with down syndrome.
+So there is some connection, and it’s wise to be on the lookout for early signs of cognitive decline.
+Some scientists think that the increased risk of developing dementia is much like the other health issues associated with Down syndrome.
 The presence of the extra chromosome is at least somewhat to blame.

 Prevalence of Dementia in People with Down Syndrome